Adidas' China business activity falls 85% due to coronavirus

-BERLIN (Reuters) - German sportswear maker Adidas (ADSGn.DE) said on Wednesday that business in the Greater China area had dropped by about 85% year-on-year as the coronavirus outbreak has resulted in store closures and fewer customers visiting the remaining outlets.
+BERLIN, Feb 19 (Reuters) - German sportswear maker Adidas said on Wednesday that business in the Greater China area had dropped by about 85% year-on-year as the coronavirus outbreak has resulted in store closures and fewer customers visiting the remaining outlets.

 It said that drop had come in the period since Chinese New Year on January 25.